This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Home to Spanish cider, you’ll find traditional sidrerías along Calle Gascona, known as Cider Boulevard.
 Visit in September for Fiestas de San Mateo, a live theatre and music spectacular.
 If you go in October, you’ll be in the middle of the apple harvest in Asturias, a region in which you could easily spend several weeks.

 A Coruña is up next, passing by the spectacular Playa de Las Catedrales en route.
-The ‘beach of the cathedrals’ is one of Spain’s top natural landmarks and is best visited at low tide, when its possible to walk on the beach and get up close to the fabulous rock formations.
+The ‘beach of the cathedrals’ is one of Spain’s top natural landmarks and is best visited at low tide, when it’s possible to walk on the beach and get up close to the fabulous rock formations.

 A Coruna is a dynamic city that is home to a busy port, a relaxed beachfront resort, and an atmospheric old town.
-The seafood here is some of the freshest and most delicious in Spain, with seafood tapas being a specialty.
+The seafood here is some of the freshest and most delicious in Spain, with seafood tapas being a speciality.
 Take a walk out to the Tower of Hercules, a lighthouse that looks nothing like a lighthouse!

 Finally, you’ll reach Santiago de Compostela, the end point of the famous Camino de Santiago, and your last stop.
 As you enter the city, you’ll see pilgrims covering the final few miles and proudly displaying their Vieira, the scallop shell badge that you’ll have seen along your route.